24 Sep 2015

-Charles Tennant Memorial Lecture – Established 1943
+Charles Tennant Memorial Lecture - 13 October 2015

 Today the Charles Tennant Memorial Lecture is one of SCI Scotland's most prestigious honours and a popular and high profile social fixture in its national industrial calendar.
+The next lecture will be delivered by Prof Joseph Sweeney, and will be held in the University of the West of Scotland, in the Paisley Campus, on Tuesday 13 October, 17:30, just a short distance from where Charles Tennant initiated his pioneering work.